 Scenario – With change comes… well, the possibility of change.
 In other words, if you make changes to your web site, whether that be subtle or drastic, there is the possibility for a shifting of things.
 That is a fact of life and is no different on the Internet.
 With a site redesign comes new html code.
 Search engines have to index that code and then decide where those pages should reside in the SERPs.
 Proper planning can work to eliminate many of the necessary risks of losing visibility in the organic results but there is still that chance that despite everything you do, you may experience a lull.

 Problems – Search engines are pretty good these days at recognizing redirects, indexing new content, etc. However, there still may be a time delay before they adapt the changes.
 This may affect search engine visibility momentarily.
-What do you do if you are dependant on the traffic search engines bring you?
+What do you do if you are dependent on the traffic search engines bring you?

 Solutions – Pay per click.
 That’s right, set up a pay per click campaign.
 It’s is quick, it is fairly easy and it can drive traffic to your site during this transitional period of redesign.
 Organic search positioning takes time but PPC is almost instantaneous.
 If you are not already running a PPC campaign, start one before launching a new site design.
 If you are running a PPC campaign, plan to beef it up a bit during the transitional period.